seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 And now methinks I have a mind to it.

 **BASSANIO**
-There’s more depends on this than on the value.
+There's more depends on this than on the value.
 The dearest ring in Venice will I give you,
 And find it out by proclamation:
 Only for this, I pray you, pardon me.